ChatGPT Images 2.0: Features, Use Cases, and Impact

 Availability and Tier Rollout

-OpenAI made a notable choice here: the base Instant model is available on every plan, while Thinking is reserved for paid tiers.
-Instead of gating the core quality jump behind a premium subscription, the quality floor goes up for everyone, and reasoning + multi-image output + web search sit at the paid ceiling.
+OpenAI made a notable choice here: the base Images 2.0 model is available on every ChatGPT tier, while Thinking is reserved for Plus and Pro, and Pro gets an additional ImageGen Pro layer on top.
+Instead of gating the core quality jump behind a premium subscription, the quality floor goes up for everyone, and the reasoning, multi-image, and web-search ceiling sits at the paid tiers.

-The DALL·E story does not change here.
-OpenAI says the DALL·E GPT remains accessible inside ChatGPT, and images generated through it are labeled accordingly.
-For new work, default to ChatGPT Images 2.0 — especially anything that needs readable text, multilingual handling, or flexible aspect ratios.
-DALL·E remains useful for specific stylistic needs and for prompt libraries already tuned to it.
+GPT-Image-1.5 and DALL·E both stay on the board, with caveats.
+OpenAI is deprecating GPT-Image-1.5 as the default model across ChatGPT, though it remains accessible via the API for legacy workflows.
+The DALL·E GPT still lives inside ChatGPT, and images generated through it are labeled accordingly.
+For new work, default to ChatGPT Images 2.0 — especially anything that needs readable text, multilingual handling, 4K output, or flexible aspect ratios.
+Keep the older models around only for prompt libraries already tuned to them.

 Developer API: gpt-image-2 + Responses API